 This whole fight even gave Mr. Davenport an idea for a new cartoon, one of his most famous.
 “No honest man need fear cartoons.”

 We chatted with local historian Norman English and looked at old photos from the area, collecting images that I can use in my story.
-Then we headed back at Ross the creek, had some frozen yogurt, and caught the trolley back to the car.
+Then we headed back across the creek, had some frozen yogurt, and caught the trolley back to the car.

 We have gotten wise in our trips in and out of town, and stuck to the back roads to avoid the Portland traffic.
 We were treated to views of fields of Black-eyed Susans and topiary trees waiting for nurseries.